aragon/osx-plugin-template-hardhat/packages/js-client/GUIDE.md

 }
 ```

-You can also add more methods and helpers in this calss that can make your life easieer whule building your client like `getters` or `setters` for the state or a function that sets the defualt values for the state.
+You can also add more methods and helpers in this class that can make your life easier while building your client like `getters` or `setters` for the state or a function that sets the default values for the state.

 This could be an example of a more complete Context class.